uber/startup-reason-reporter/README.md

 Through process of elimination, the UBStartupReasonReporter can detect important events such as OOM crashes and app upgrades.
 The full list of possible startup reasons is described below.

 Critically, the reported startup reason is only as accurate as the the data that is provided to it.
 For instance, some crash detection mechanisms may not encompass all forms of crashes, which may throw off the reported reason.
+Additionally we found that application state notifications are not always delivered, or given time to execute unless you hook into the first notification emitted by the OS, in the corresponding AppDelegate method.
+This is why we provide a notification relay to easily hook into these lifecycle events.

 Our process for detecting various startup reasons is detailed by Ali Ansari and Grzegorz Pstrucha in this blog post: [Reducing FOOMs in the iOS app](https://code.facebook.com/posts/1146930688654547/reducing-fooms-in-the-facebook-ios-app/)

 In order for detection to work, you must provide a class that implements prior run storage and conforms to UBApplicationStartupReasonReporterPriorRunInfoProtocol.
-We provide one such class, backed by NSUserDefaults, in UBApplicationStartupReasonReporterPriorRunInfo, though you may also wish to implement your own version that is backed by your preferred storage mechanism.
+We provide one such class, backed by the file system using JSON encoding, in UBApplicationStartupReasonReporterPriorRunInfo, though you may also wish to implement your own version that is backed by your preferred storage mechanism.

 Possible startup reasons are as follows: